 If something is amiss, then crew members better let their pilots know!
 Maybe after a failure, it’s wise to try out new loadouts.
 Or maybe try out a new pilot instead!

 When the ship is falling out of the sky (and it will be often), it’s up to the trusty Engineer to patch up any holes.
-The Engineer specializes as rebuilding and repairing the various components aboard the airship.
+The Engineer specializes in rebuilding and repairing the various components aboard the airship.
 From guns, engines, and balloons, a lot of things will be taking damage during your time in the air.
-Bring the right repair tools for each situation like a trusty extinguish to deal with fires or special wrenches that buff weapon firepower.
+Bring the right repair tools for each situation like a trusty extinguisher to deal with fires or special wrenches that increase weapon firepower.

 Ah, how could you forget a Gunner?
 Even though the pilot and engineer can also jump on guns, or vice versa, no one can handle a gun better than those who have the right ammunition for a trick shot.
 Gunners carry specialty ammo that can be loaded into the ship’s armaments to increase their power.
 Maybe there will be times where a little extra kick is needed to snipe a target in the distance.
 Maybe the next rounds need to explode with a little more oomph.
 Leave it to a gunner to figure out all the difference between this explosion and that explosion.